pvdz/preval/tests/cases/normalize/expressions/statement/for_in_right/auto_ident_opt_method_call_simple.md

 Denormalized calls: Same

 Todos triggered:
+- Calling a static method on an ident that is not global and not recorded: $tmpForInGen_next
 - Calling a static method on an ident that is not global and not recorded: $tmpClusterSSA_tmpForInGen_next